Kinematics, cluster algebras and Feynman integrals: Bootstrapping three-loop wheel: new algebraic letters from

-Based on this alphabet, we are ready to bootstrap the symbol of $n=8$ wheel.
-After imposing physical first entries being $u,v,w$, we construct integrable symbols with $9$ rational letters and $3$ algebraic ones: at weight $6$ for $L=3$, we find $4773$ such integrable symbols.
-Next, note the integral is symmetric in $u,v$, and each term of its symbol must contain odd number of $L_i$'s; with these the number of integrable symbols is reduced to $737$.
+Based on these three odd letters together with the nine even letters \eqref{eq:A3alphabet1}, we are ready to bootstrap the symbol of eight-point wheel.
+After imposing physical first entries being $u,v,w$, we construct integrable symbols with nine rational letters and three algebraic ones: at weight six for three loops, we find $4773$ such integrable symbols.
+Next, note the integral is symmetric in $u,v$, and each term of its symbol must contains odd number of $L_i$'s; with these the number of integrable symbols is reduced to $737$.
 Furthermore, we can impose two boundary conditions: with either $w\to 1$ or $W_9\to 0$, $\Delta_{D_3}$ becomes a perfect square, and it is straightforward to evaluate the integral in these limits (both $A_2$ functions)~\cite{Bourjaily:2019hmc}.
 These boundary conditions reduces the number down to $278$.

-Finally, we impose the Steinmann relations \cite{Steinmann1960a,*Steinmann1960b, Caron-Huot:2016owq} , which turns out to be the most constraining: for each pair of incompatible channels, we ask the double discontinuity to vanish.
+Finally, we impose the Steinmann relations \cite{Steinmann1960a,Steinmann1960b, Caron-Huot:2016owq} , which turns out to be the most constraining: for each pair of incompatible channels, we ask the double discontinuity to vanish.
 Surprisingly, the constraint from one pair of channels, {\it e.g.} $\langle1267\rangle$ and $\langle3481\rangle$, already fixes all coefficients and we arrive at a unique symbol!
 In particular, it excludes all terms which contain algebraic letters more than once, and in fact $L_i$'s are constrained to appear only in the last entry:

-where $F_i$ for $i=1,2,3$ are three weight-$5$ $D_3$ functions!
+where $F_i$ for $i=1,2,3$ are three weight-five $D_3$ functions!
 We record the symbol for wheel integral, together with its two special limits in the ancillary file \textbf{wheel.m}.

 Steinmann relations for any other pair of channels and all extended Steinmann relations (beyond the first two entries) become very strong cross checks of our result, and it indeed obeys all these constraints.
 Nicely, we find extended Steinmann relations between $W_i$'s are equivalent to {\it cluster adjacency conditions} of $D_3$ in terms of $\mathcal{A}$-coordinates; {\it i.e.} any two mutable cluster variables cannot appear adjacent in the symbol if they do not show up in the same cluster (one of the $14$ for $D_3$)~\footnote{Frozen variables can be adjacent to any one, and these conditions have also been checked for penta-box ladders through four loops~\cite{He:2021mme}}.